rafaelromao/keyboards/docs/macros.md

 - Source code: [leader.c](../src/qmk/users/rafaelromao/features/leader.c)

 #### Swapper
-- Swapper is a set of macros that allows easy navigation between applications, tabs, navigation history and zoom.
+- Swapper is a set of macros that allows easy swap between applications, tabs, navigation history and zoom levels.
 - These macros will work according to the OS selected in the Maintenance layer.
 - There are two pairs of dedicated keys.
 - Source Code: [swapper.c](../src/qmk/users/rafaelromao/features/swapper.c)